 Hit album version by Eric Clapton (1977).

-From the wiki: “Previous to the release of Clapton’s hit version, the song was recorded by Country superstar Wynonna Judd for her album Revelations, released in February 1996.
-Wynonna, however, did not release her version as a single despite the popularity of Clapton’s subsequent recording released to radio in July 1996.
+From the wiki: “’Change the World’ was written by Tommy Sims, Gordon Kennedy, and Wayne Kirkpatrick.
+Six months prior to the release of Eric Clapton’s hit version, the song was released by country superstar Wynonna Judd for her album Revelations, released in February 1996.
+Wynonna, however, did not release her version as a promotional single (‘To Be Loved By You’ was instead released) despite the popularity of Clapton’s subsequent recording when his recording was released to radio in July 1996.

 Written and first recorded by J.J.
 Cale (1966).